makerdao/mips/MIP0/MIPx-SIF.md

 ## Sentence Summary

 - MIPx will establish a Self Insurance Fund (SIF) for MakerDAO.
 The purpose of the SIF is to cover legal expense costs of MakerDAO stakeholders.
--
-- A description of what the Maker Improvement Proposal (MIP) is focused on.
-Suggest 30 words max.

 ## Paragraph Summary